 Federal Work-Study (FWS) is financial aid that is based on financial need and must be earned through student employment.
 Many job opportunities are available to eligible students on- or off-campus, and these experiences can be great sources of professional development.
 UT’s Office of Financial Aid administers work-study money and assignments.

-The Center for Career Development houses the federal Student Job Location and Development (JLD)program which offers assistance to students who may not qualify for the federal work-study program but who choose to work at various student employment opportunities throughout the university and community.
+The Center for Career Development & Academic Exploration houses the federal Student Job Location and Development (JLD) program, which offers assistance to students who may not qualify for the federal work-study program but who choose to work at various student employment opportunities throughout the university and community.

 Finding and Applying for Opportunities

-The Center for Career Development posts all part-time and seasonal opportunities for UT students in Hire-A-Vol and hosts annual job fairs for students to connect with employers.
+The Center for Career Development & Academic Exploration posts all part-time and seasonal opportunities for UT students in Handshake and hosts annual job fairs for students to connect with employers.

 The on-line source for camp job opportunities.